 February: Joan films the 28-minute film "He Wanted To Live."
 This film documents the story of baby James and his recovery from the usually fatal infant and children's cancer, neuroblastoma.
 Shows the extra loving care James received from the staff of Charity Hospital in New Orleans and a foster family, the Koles, who took him in despite the bleak outlook for his survival.
 Discusses James' neuroblastoma and its diagnosis and treatment with aggressive chemotherapy, constant testing, and weekly checkups for 21 months.
 Also mentions other forms of cancer in children, including leukemia, and makes a fervent pitch for continued public contributions to American Cancer Society research.

-February 24: The first presentation of "Trog" on American television is shown as the CBS late movie.
+February 24: The film "Trog" is shown for the first time on television in American as the CBS late movie.

 February 28 - March 3: Joan stays up late each night to watch the James Cagney Film Festival on television.

 March 5: Joan cancels a previously-schedule appearance at the fifth annual "Cured Cancer" assembly in Indianapolis, Indiana.
 The assembly is sponsored by the American Cancer Society.
 Joan canceled her appearance due to illness, with actor Lloyd Nolan representing her at the event.

 March 16 (#1): Joan's secretary, Betty Barker, discovers that an intruder broke into Joan's rented Fountain Avenue apartment through the apartment's sliding glass door, and stole two television sets with a combined value of $475.00.
 The breaking and entering had occurred between March 14th - 16th while the apartment was vacant.